dmak007/cert_demos/readme.md

 # todo

 - if an intermediate cert is trusted and the root isn't, can we trust the server cert?
-- use certs with passwords
 - pki/pkcs12 files
 - certificate chain
 - mutual auth
 - debugging
     - with openssl
     - via nginx logs
-- proof-read all docs
+- proof-read all docs, test all scripts